Himanshu-Agg12/TextEditor-in-C-/README.md

 #### Compilation

-* Traverse to the client directory using:
+* Open the client directory using:
     ```C
    cd client
    ```